SitecoreSupport/Sitecore.Support.207511/readme.md

 # Sitecore.Support.207511
-SetActiveUser may fail with NullReferenceException
+AuthenticationManager.SetActiveUser may fail with NullReferenceException

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.207511/blob/master/LICENSE).